 The province's program has a number of streams, including skilled workers, those who wish to come work in a family business and those with strong ties to a community in Nova Scotia.
 Recently the province has also begun strong efforts to encourage international students who graduate from the province's universities to stay and work in Nova Scotia.

 Nova Scotia Government

 Halifax is not only the capital of Nova Scotia; it acts as the economic centre of Atlantic Canada.
-The population of Halifax is approximately 375 000, though the surrounding area brings this figure even higher.
-The city has long been one of Canada’s most important ports, especially for new immigrants.
-Halifax’s Pier 21, which was once the main entry point for newcomers to Canada, has now been converted into an immigration museum.
+The population of Halifax is over 400,000.
+The city has long been one of Canada's most important ports, especially for new immigrants.
+Halifax's Pier 21, which was once the main entry point for newcomers to Canada, has now been converted into an immigration museum.

 As a provincial capital, government at all levels is an important employer in the Halifax area.
 Along with the offices of the Government of Nova Scotia, Halifax is also home to central operations for Canada's Department of National Defense.
 Another major employer in the city is the Port of Halifax, one of the most important ports in North America.
 Like any major modern city, Halifax is home to a thriving service industry and many private sector companies.
 With the growth of offshore oil and gas production, this sector is becoming an increasingly important employer in Nova Scotia.

 Halifax is a center for learning and culture.
 The city is home to a large number of post-secondary institutions, most notably Dalhousie University and Saint Mary's University.
 The community enjoys a bustling artistic scene, one which produces some of Canada's top musicians.
 Halifax has also grown recent years as a center for film production.